 So, where were we?

-Yes.
-The new Mustang is a full bloodied sports car – and a very good one.
+The new Mustang is a full bloodied sports car – and a very good one at that.
 I had the pleasure of driving one up and down a long canyon road for a day and it was great.
 Fast, sure footed… fun.
 I’m originally from Europe and if you had de-badged it completely and sat me inside having not been in one before; I would have sworn it was a European sports car.

 It cares as much now about it’s handling as it does it’s power.